peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 * A text string containing the values of this options object's properties.
 The format of the string is the same as the one described in the string constructor for this class.

-### getBase64Padding
-    @Deprecated public final boolean getBase64Padding() Gets a value indicating whether the Base64Padding property is true.
-This property has no effect; in previous versions, this property meant that padding was written out when writing base64url or traditional base64 to JSON.

-**Returns:**

-* A value indicating whether the Base64Padding property is true.

 ### getPreserveNegativeZero
     public final boolean getPreserveNegativeZero()